How to Play Tennis at Home: Creative Ways to Practice and Improve Your Game

 3. For more difficulty add some distance between you and the target.

-Although we’ve gotten use to being stuck indoors, a little creativity and ingenuity can go a long way.
+A little creativity and ingenuity can go a long way.
 You can bring tennis to your driveway or backyard, and get those exercise endorphins flowing again.
-If you find yourself needing some supplies for your home court, we carry it all: Portable nets, balls, racquets, grips, throw down lines, and targets.
+If you find yourself needing some supplies for your home court, we carry it all: Portable nets, balls, racquets, grips, throw-down lines, and targets.
 Stay safe out there everyone.
+Whether you’re at home or at the court, optimize your game with gear from TennisExpress.com!

 For More: